Welcome to WILDERNESS.

 I worked as a hotshot for four years, in California and Colorado.
 I also worked for the Park Service in Alaska as a helicopter crew member.

 I gained a lot of perspectives by working in many different geographical areas, but I didn’t start writing about my experiences until I went back to school at 32 years-old.
 I graduated with my BA in English at 35 years-old, and with my MFA in creative writing (fiction) from Syracuse University at 38 years-old.
 I am the first person in my family to graduate high-school, and the first ever to go to a four year institution.

 I come from a working-class background and was raised by a single mom.
 This is one of the lenses through which I see wildland fire and ecology.
 I am also queer and nonbinary, always looking for angles outside the mainstream, and always looking for innovative solutions.
 My hope is to bring new perspectives and ideas to my readers, and to create an inclusive community.

-Fires is a reader-supported publication.
+WILDERNESS is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.